 - salt and pepper

-- In a large pot saute the onions in oil until they caramelize.
+- In a large pot saute the onions, potatoes and celery until the onions are golden

-- Add the potatoes, celery and the clam juice then add enough water to cover vegetables.
-And a dash of salt Boil.
+- then add enough water to cover vegetables and a dash of salt Boil.

-- Add the cream and milk stir on med/high until it's thick.
+- Add the half and half and stir over medium heat until it's thick.

-- When the vegetables are cooked add the cream sauce to the big pot.
+- When the vegetables are cooked through, about 15 mins add the cream sauce to the big pot.

 - Add the clams, bacon bits and pepper to taste.